-Erythema toxicum is a common noncancerous skin condition that affects newborns.
+Erythema toxicum is a common skin condition seen in newborns.

-The main symptom is a rash of small, yellow-to-white-colored bumps called papules.
-The papules are surrounded by red skin.
+The main symptom is a rash of small, yellow-to-white-colored bumps (papules) surrounded by red skin.
 There may be a few or several papules.
 They are usually on the face and in the middle of the body.
-But they can also occur on the upper arms and thighs.
+They can also be seen on the upper arms and thighs.

 The rash can change rapidly, appearing and disappearing in different areas over hours to days.

-Discuss the condition with your child's health care provider if you are concerned.
+Discuss the condition with your baby's health care provider during a routine examination if you are concerned.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.